Top local movers for Wichita to Eugene moves

 See the cost breakdown below to pinpoint where the savings add up:

-- Be sure to budget for a higher monthly mortgage payment, as home prices are about 141% higher in Eugene than in Wichita.
+- A larger mortgage budget will be necessary since home prices are about 141% higher in Eugene than in Wichita.

 - Luckily, the average income is within about 5% of the same in Eugene and Wichita, so no need to worry about big financial changes.

-- A move to Eugene can help cut down on a family’s routine expenses, including utilities, transportation, and groceries.
-The cost of living for a family of four is 25% less than what it costs in Wichita.
+- Relocating to Eugene could provide savings on routine expenses for your family, including transportation, utilities, and groceries.
+The cost of living for a family is 25% lower than in Wichita.

 - Income taxes are 74% higher in Oregon than in Kansas.
 This means a larger portion of your earnings will go to state taxes, potentially reducing your take-home pay.